Finistry

 Low risk

-If you deliver for Uber Eats, Deliveroo, Amazon Flex, Just Eat, or any courier service, you're self-employed — even though you work through an app.
+If you deliver for Uber Eats, Deliveroo, Just Eat, Stuart, Amazon Flex, Wolt, or a parcel network like Evri, DPD, or Yodel, you're self-employed — even though you work through an app.
 Delivery driver tax works the same as any sole trader: you report your income and pay through Self Assessment.
 The good news: the expenses you can claim reduce your tax bill significantly, especially vehicle costs.

-Since January 2024, platforms report your earnings directly to HMRC under digital platform rules.
-HMRC already knows what you earned — so filing accurately matters more than ever.
+Since January 2024, UK digital platforms report your earnings directly to HMRC under the OECD model reporting rules for digital platforms.
+HMRC already knows what each platform paid you — so filing accurately matters more than ever.

 What You Can Claim